 Results Providing Admission to the New York Bar

-The New York Board of Admissions will certify an applicant for admission to the New York Bar if the applicant has
+The New York Board of Admissions will certify you for admission to the New York Bar if the you have:

 - attained a passing score on the Uniform Bar Exam (UBE),